Walchand Hirachand: Public life

-Walchand was one of the founder members of Maharashtra Chamber of Commerce, Industry & Agriculture and served as its president for eleven consecutive years from 1927 to 1938.
-Walchand was also the founder of Indian National Shipowners' Association, which was founded in 1929 and served as its president for 19 consecutive years from 1929 to 1948.
-He also helped launch of Indian Sugar Mills Association and the Indian Sugar Syndicate.
-He served as President of Indian Mechants' Chamber for years 1927–28.
-Also Walchand founded Deccan Sugar Factories Association and Deccan Sugar Technologists Association, whose first President was made his younger brother Lalchand and was also force behind institutions like Association of Indian Automobiles Manufacturers, the Automotive Research Association of India.
+Walchand was one of the founding members of the Maharashtra Chamber of Commerce, Industry & Agriculture, and served as its president for eleven consecutive years from 1927 to 1938.
+Walchand was also the founder of the Indian National Shipowners' Association, which was founded in 1929, and served as its president for 19 consecutive years from 1929 to 1948.
+He also helped launch the Indian Sugar Mills Association and the Indian Sugar Syndicate.
+He served as President of Indian Merchants' Chamber for years 1927–28.
+Also, Walchand founded the Deccan Sugar Factories Association and the Deccan Sugar Technologists Association, and made hs younger brother, Lalchand, its first President, and he was also the force behind institutions like the Association of Indian Automobile Manufacturers and the Automotive Research Association of India.

 Death

-In 1949, he suffered from a stroke and retired from business in 1950.
-He was looked after by his wife, Kasturbai passionately in his last years, who took him away to natural surroundings and religious town of Siddhpur in Gujarat away from Mumbai, so that he could recover his health.
+In 1949, he suffered a stroke, and he retired from business in 1950.
+He was looked after by his wife, Kasturbai, in his last years, who took him away to natural surroundings and the religious town of Siddhpur in Gujarat, away from Mumbai, so that he could recover his health.
 He died on 8 April 1953 at Siddhpur.

 He was survived by his wife Kastur and daughter Chatur, who was from his first marriage.

 Legacy

 His legacy remains important.
 By 1947, when India became independent, the Walchand group of companies was one of the ten largest business houses in the country.
 The first Indian ship SS Loyalty made its maiden international voyage on 5 April 1919 by sailing from Mumbai to London.
 Walchand Hirachand was personally present on the ship.
 After India became independent, 5 April has been declared the National Maritime Day to honour that voyage.
 While Walchand pioneered a role for India in several industries, his dependence on excessive leverage and nationalisation seem to have taken the sheen off his contributions.
 The car factory, while the first in India, trailed the Birlas' Hindustan Motors in terms of market share.
 Walchandnagar Industries Limited, located at Walchandnagar, an industrial township near Pune is today a strategic defence and nuclear equipments manufacturing company.
 Absence of direct male heirs may also have had a role in the nature of the businesses left behind by him.
 For Walchand, industry was probably not just a place to make money but also to have adventure.
 For example, a visit to Hollywood inspired him to construct a huge studio now known as Walchand Studio in India for which he was earlier in talks with the famous Bollywood producer-director V. Shantaram without a tangible result.
 However, for years to come, he would probably be remembered as the man who dared to dream and was able to materialise most of his dreams into reality by his steadfastness and willpower.

-As Walchand Hirachand died without any heirs, his business is now run by descendants of his brothers like Gulabchand Hirachand, Lalchand Hirachand, Ratanchand Hirachand, who worked together till they were alive.
+As Walchand Hirachand died without any heirs, his business is now run by descendants of his brothers like Gulabchand Hirachand, Lalchand Hirachand, Ratanchand Hirachand, who worked together till they were no longer alive.